mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 to interstellar trade, although this does not mean all jump-masked worlds are backward.

 Jump-masked worlds and gas giant moons are an ideal location for sensitive outposts, prisons and bases.
 Traffic volume will be lower due to the difficulty of getting to and from the location, and if there is an attempt to attack or escape from the installation the warning time will be greater.
-Jump- masked areas of a star system are often largely forgotten about – many spacers have a blind spot towards places they cannot easily go – and so make ideal hiding places for pirates or secret caches.
+Jump-masked areas of a star system are often largely forgotten about – many spacers have a blind spot towards places they cannot easily go – and so make ideal hiding places for pirates or secret caches.

 JUMP PRECIPITATION

 Jump precipitation can occur if a plot is too tight and the ship hits the 100-diameter limit before emergence, or if the jump shadow of an unpredicted object lies